marinazzz/restaurant-website/README.md

 > Simple website that can be used for restaurant or any other company profile purpose

-> Bootstrap, SASS and jQuerry
+> Bootstrap, SASS and jQuery

 > Responsive with mobile-first approach